-Mistress closed her eyes.
-When she opened them they were glassy and she blotted them with the back of a bandaged hand.
-She thanked him again and again, then told Lina to prepare him something to eat.
-When he left Mistress' room, Lina followed.
-Sorrow, too, but glancing back into her bedroom, saw Mistress toss off the sheet and go down on her knees.
-Relieved by the good news, and exhausted by her weight Sorrow rested on the grass in the shade of the house, stroking the movements in her protruding stomach.
+Sorrow tip toed away, out into the yard where pine-scented air erased the odor of the sick room.
+Somewhere a woodpecker tapped.
+When hares bounded into the radish patch Sorrow thought to chase them but, exhausted by her weight, decided not to.
+Instead she sat down on the grass in the shade of the house, stroking the movements in her protruding stomach.
 Above her through the kitchen window she could hear the clatter of a knife, the shift of a cup or plate as the blacksmith ate.
-She knew Lina was there too, but she did not speak 168 until a scraped chair announced that the smithy stood.
+She knew Lina was there too, but she did not speak until the sound of a chair scraping announced that the smithy stood.
 Then Lina asked the questions Mistress had not.